singaround/songbook/songs/salt-liberty-ballad-of-mary-lacy.md

 ---
 templateKey: song
 title: Salt Liberty - The Ballad of Mary Lacy
-wordsBy: Rosanna Sharkey
+wordsBy: Rosie Sharkey
-tuneBy: Rosanna Sharkey
+tuneBy: Rosie Sharkey
 chorusLine: But I longed for the sea
 songLine: I grew up as a girl in the fields of Kent
 tags: